Reducing Stress: Increasing Moments Of Peace In Your Life

 Although it might initially feel "silly," focusing mindfully on daily activities might help you feel more appreciation for acts many people take for granted, such as eating.
 When you can slow your eating, you might also appreciate your food more, noticing tastes and textures you didn't notice before.
 This concept is often applied to wine tasting, where people focus on different wine tastes.

-You can also try to relieve stress through deep breathing by taking long, slow breaths.
+You can also try to relieve stress through mindfulness-oriented deep breathing exercises by taking long, slow breaths.
 Try breathing in and out to a specific count, holding your breath, then breathing out to another count.
 To start, breathe in more slowly than average.
 Concentrate on letting the air reach the deepest parts of your lungs.
 Focus on the air as it moves in and out of your lungs.
 Deep breathing may be effective if you have a busy schedule and want to practice stress reduction on the go.

 Gain professional coping mechanisms to relieve stress